Main Impressionists

 • Monet opposed against Guillaumin, Gauguin and Vignon as partaker of the 7th ‘impressionist’ exposition in 1882 in which only 9 typical impressionist painters joined (R22I,p175).

-• In the preparations of the eight ‘impressionist’ exposition Guillaumin and Gauguin pleaded an exposition without Raffaëlli (and others introduced by Degas).
-Monet pleaded for a core group.
-Renoir for a selection based on talent, including Degas, Monet, Morisot, Pissarro, Sisley and himself (note he doesn’t include Caillebotte).
+• In 1886 Monet pleaded for a core group.
+Renoir for a selection based on talent, including Degas, Monet, Morisot, Pissarro, Sisley and himself (note he didn’t include Caillebotte).

 The main Impressionists according to the art-critics: